inventage/keycloak-custom/README.md

 - development of custom SPIs
 - development of custom themes
 - package as container image
-- launch from script and docker-compose (soon Kubernetes)
+- launch from within the IDE, from script and docker-compose (soon Kubernetes)

 This project is based on Maven and contains the following top-level Maven modules: